-Here are a few quick and easy changes you can take today to make your nonprofit organization’s website more accessible.
+Here are a few quick and easy changes you can make today to make your nonprofit organization’s website more accessible.

 1. Add Alt Tags to Your Images

 Alt tags are important for accessibility as they help users who navigate websites using screen readers!
 The screen reader will read the alt tags aloud to describe the images to blind or visually impaired users.
-If there is no alt tag defined, a screen reader will simply say “image” giving the visitors no information on what the image is displaying!
+If no alt tag is defined, a screen reader will say “image,” giving the visitors no information on what the image displays!

-Go through your website’s media library and there should be a section where you can add alt tags to your images.
+Go through your website’s media library; there should be a section where you can add alt tags to your images.
 Be mindful that the tag should be able to be read in a timely manner but should also accurately describe the images.

-- Use “maple tree with yellow and orange leaves” vs. “tree”.
-This will help the user get a better picture of what is being shown.
+- Use “maple tree with yellow and orange leaves” vs. “tree.”
+This will help the user better understand what is being shown.

 PRO TIP: Having correct and appropriate alt tags help your website’s search engine optimization, which can boost your visibility and findability in the search engines.